 A good thing to keep in mind is the marking criteria for FCE.
-Knowing it helps you find weak spots in your language, like grammar, vocabulary, or the way you pronounce words.
+Knowing it helps you find weak spots of your language - like grammar, vocabulary or the way you pronounce words.

 There are two people on the exam responsible for marking.
-The person sitting in the back uses 5 Cambridge criteria that determine your proficiency in spoken English:
+The person sitting in the back uses 4 Cambridge criteria that determine your proficiency of spoken English:

 - 1. Grammar and vocabulary

-- 2. Discourse management
+- 2. Discourse Management

 - 3. Pronunciation

 - 4. Interactive communication

-- 5. Global achievement

-The last one is assessed by the interlocutor (the one asking the questions and giving the cards).
-We shall look at all and explain the criteria below.
+The interlocutor (one asking the questions and giving the cards) has one additional marking criteria called "Global achievement".
+We shall look at all and explain the criteria later.

-Each is scored individually, from 0 to 5 in 0.5 increments.
-They are then combined to get the average of the six (grammar, vocabulary, discourse management, pronunciation, interactive communication, and global achievement).
+Each one is scored individually from 0 to 5 in 0.5 increments.
+They are then combined to get the average of six.